shriyala/fas-powershell/docs/Test-FasCertificateSigningRequest.md

 Use this test to verify CSRs to the Certificate Authority are working.

-The supplied Certificate Definition defines the certificate template, authorization certificate and policy oids used for the CSR.
+The supplied Certificate Definition (if any) defines the certificate template, authorization certificate and policy oids used for the CSR.
-The supplied Certificate Authority address must be present in the supplied CertificateDefinition.
+The supplied Certificate Authority address (if any) must be present in the supplied CertificateDefinition.

 If ReuseCachedTestKey is false, a new key-pair is created for the CSR.